 Winner of more awards than we have time to list and recommended in the Michelin Guide, Browns is a must if you’re looking for one of the best meals in Northern Ireland.
 Chef Ian Orr is a genius at using fresh local ingredients like Monaghan duck, Donegal seafood and Fermanagh lamb to create simple but delicious meals and tasting menus.

 Boasting a unique combination of Indian and Italian food Mama Masala is a popular restaurant with a menu that is sure to please everyone.
-Classic curries and tandoori live in harmony with pizzas and pastas in a cozy setting overlooking the Quay.
+Classic curries and tandoori live in harmony with pizzas and pasta in a cozy setting overlooking the Quay.
 Try for a window seat.

 The Quaywest gastropub sits on the banks of the Foyle River in what used to be a 19th-century boathouse.
-The menu is European fusion meals accompanied by a fabulous craft, beer, wine and cocktail list and the atmosphere is fun and lively.
+The menu is European fusion meals accompanied by a fabulous craft, beer, wine, and cocktail list and the atmosphere is fun and lively.

 Walled City Brewery

 Said to be the first brewery and restaurant combination in Northern Ireland the Walled City Brewery is quickly becoming a top choice in the city of Derry.
-Pair one of their expertly brewed craft beers with a delicious hose-smoked, beer-braised puled pork sandwich.
+Pair one of their expertly brewed craft beers with a delicious hose-smoked, beer-braised pulled pork sandwich.